 Mississippi law defines larceny (theft) as the felonious taking, stealing, or carrying away of another's personal property with the intent of permanently depriving the owner of their property.
 A person can commit larceny through a physical taking or by use of false pretenses, fraud, or fraudulent conversion.
 Mississippi classifies larceny as either a misdemeanor or felony (more on these classifications below).

 A person commits petit larceny by stealing property valued at less than $1,000.
-A conviction results in a misdemeanor, punishable by up to six months' jail time, a $1,000 fine, or both.
-The penalty increases to one year in jail if the property is stolen from a place of worship.
+A conviction results in a misdemeanor, punishable by up to six months' jail time and a $1,000 fine.
+The penalty increases to one year in jail and a $2,000 fine, if the property is stolen from a place of worship.

 When a person steals property valued at $1,000 or more, the crime becomes grand larceny.
 A person convicted of grand larceny faces the following felony penalties.

-Mississippi law provides enhanced penalties for repeat offenses.
+Mississippi law provides enhanced penalties for repeat thefts and looting offenses.

 Like most states, Mississippi provides both criminal and civil penalties for shoplifting offenses.
 The law defines shoplifting as any of the following acts done with the intent of depriving a merchant of the full value of the merchandise: